marrus-sh/Kyrie/CONTRIBUTING.md

   outside contributions.
 If you have an idea for how we could do things differently—that's great!
-Kyrie is open-source so that you can implement those ideas on a fork of your own.
+Kyrie is open&hyphen;source so that you can implement those ideas on a fork of your own.

-(It is *not* open-source for the purposes of optimizing labour, increasing productivity, building The Best Software Ever, or any other reason that places the needs of the product over the needs of its developers.)
+(It is *not* open&hyphen;source for the purposes of optimizing labour, increasing productivity, building The Best Software Ever, or any other reason that places the needs of the product over the needs of its developers.)

-If you're still reading, that means that either (a) you are a new member of the Kyrie team trying to figure out where to get started, or (b) you are a third-party trying to understand internally how we work, for reasons of your own.
+If you're still reading, that means that either (a) you are a new member of the Kyrie team trying to figure out where to get started, or (b) you are a third&hyphen;party trying to understand internally how we work, for reasons of your own.
 Here's what you need to know:

 ##  The Files  ##